 Sightings of orcas, also known as killer whales, are becoming increasingly frequent in Scottish waters.
 They can be usually seen in pods of around eight.
 Other species of whales that are regularly spotted off Scotland’s shores include minke whales (with tens of thousands spotted in and around the North Sea each year), though sei, sperm, fin, northern bottlenose and long finned pilot whales have also been sighted.
 How is that for an adventure?
 Find more ideas for wildlife watching.

 Catch a wee ferry boat from Port Appin and head over to the island of Lismore, to cycle the length of the island.
 Or take the ferry from Gallanach near Oban across to Kerrera and do the same – you can even incorporate fishing and wildlife watching as part of the trip.
 A short hop from Glasgow, the accessible pinnacle of Ben Lomond offers an absolute blast for mountain bikers, too!
 Find out more about mountain biking in Scotland.

-Take in the beautiful blooms at Culzean Castle & Country Park in Ayrshire; House of Dun in Angus; Glen Finglas in Loch Lomond & The Trossachs National Park; or Elgol on the Isle of Skye, with a view across Loch Scavaig towards the Black Cuillin hills.
-But remember: take pictures, not mementos!
+To see beautifully blooming bluebells head to Culzean Castle & Country Park (the garden is open, but the castle remains closed for now) in Ayrshire; House of Dun (only the garden and the estate are open) in Angus; Glen Finglas in Loch Lomond & The Trossachs National Park; or Elgol on the Isle of Skye, with a view across Loch Scavaig towards the Black Cuillin hills.
+Remember: take pictures, not mementos!